ivanob/sports-mashup-challenge/README.md

 ### Configuration
 You need to create a folder 'config' with the file 'default.toml' inside in the root directory of the project.
-The content of this file would be the following:
+The content of this file would be the following (replacing it with your credentials):
 ```
 [github]
 oauthtoken='...'